-On 1 May 2015 an excavation team set off on the museum’s annual journey to the Egyptian village of Saqqara.
-The National Museum of Antiquities has been working on an excavation project there since 1975, carrying out excavations and conducting research for a few weeks each year.
-In 2014 and 2016 the trip could not go ahead on account of the difficult political conditions in Egypt, the curator Maarten Raven and his team were unable to go in 2014, but now they can resume their work.
-This May, together with their new partner, Museo Egizio in Turin, they will be continuing the excavations of the underground burial chambers that were discovered some time ago and carrying out research on them.
+In mid-March 2017 an excavation team set off on the museum’s annual journey to the Egyptian village of Saqqara.
+The National Museum of Antiquities has been working on an excavation project in Saqqara since 1975, carrying out research and excavations for a few weeks each year.
+In 2014 and 2016 the trip could not go ahead on account of the difficult political conditions in the country.
+In 2015, however, a team from the museum was able to get to work.
+During that trip the researchers teamed up with their new partner – Museo Egizio in Turin – to continue the excavations of the underground burial chambers that had been discovered some time ago and to conduct research on them.

 Saqqara is about thirty kilometres to the south of Cairo.
 From Saqqara, you can see the famous step pyramid built by pharaoh Djoser (ca. 2650 B.C.) on the horizon.
 For thousands of years, the desert near the village was used as a burial ground for the high-placed officials of ancient Egypt.

-The museum has the permission of the Supreme Council for Antiquities of Egypt to conduct research in the part of the burial ground that was brought into use during the reign of the pharaohs Tutankhamen, Ay, Horemheb and Ramesses I and II (1334-1212 B.C.).
+Egypt’s Ministry of Culture gave the museum permission to conduct research in part of the burial ground – a section that dates from the reign of the pharaohs Tutankhamen, Ay, Horemheb and Ramesses I and II (1334-1212 B.C.).
 The grounds were also used for burials in later periods of Egyptian history.